 For individuals with a mild fear of the dentist or have trouble remaining calm in the dentist’s chair, nitrous oxide is a huge asset.
-It is colloquially referred to as “laughing gas.”
+It is commonly referred to as “laughing gas.”
 It does not use any needles, and its effects quickly onset.
-The patient remains fully conscious and can follow any instructions the dentist provides, such as opening the mouth wider.
+The patient remains fully conscious and can follow any instructions the dentist provides such as opening the mouth wider.
 Additionally, the patient can drive home following the appointment.
-IV Sedation

-This form of sedation is administered intravenously, making the individual drowsy.
+This kind of sedation is administered intravenously, making the individual drowsy.
 It is a safe option for people with circulatory disorders, diabetes and heart disease.
 Patients can still breathe on their own, and in the event someone becomes uncomfortable over the course of the procedure, the patient can alert the dentist of the situation.
-There are fewer side effects, and there is a decreased likelihood of nausea and blood clots.
-Local Anesthesia
+There are fewer side effects, as well as a decreased likelihood of nausea and blood clots.

 These Forms of Sedation Are All Available at Our Office

 Millions of Americans benefit from sedation dentistry every year, and Dr. Brand Ahn has helped numerous people in the Larkspur, CA area get the treatments the need.
 Schedule your appointment today, and make sure to ask about sedation if you feel anxious in the dentist’s chair.